ismaelw/laratex/README.md

 Later I started my own version of `laravel-php-latex` [ismaelw/laravel-php-latex](https://github.com/ismaelw/laravel-php-latex) because of missing support on the other package.

 For better compatibility and better configuration handling I decided to create this package.

+Thanks to the contribution of [@koona-labs](https://github.com/koona-labs) you can now use Blade directives.

 ## Changelog